What Is OFAC?

-What OFAC Compliance Means
+What Is OFAC Compliance?

 Created in 1950, OFAC is part of the U.S. Treasury Department of Terrorism and Financial Intelligence.
-The legal basis for OFAC’s jurisdiction and control can be found in the Trading with The Enemy Act (TWEA), International Emergency Economic Powers Act (IEEPA), the Foreign Asset Control Regulations 31 CFR Part 500, as well as other statutes, laws and executive orders surrounding countries such as Iran, Cuba, Russia, Venezuela and more.
+The legal basis for OFAC’s jurisdiction and control can be found in the Trading with The Enemy Act (TWEA), International Emergency Economic Powers Act (IEEPA), the Foreign Asset Control Regulations 31 CFR Part 500, as well as other statutes, laws, and executive orders surrounding countries such as Iran, Cuba, Russia, Venezuela and more.

 In addition to these steep penalties, there is also the possibility of negative publicity and loss of international business.
-For these reasons, companies are paying attention to OFAC compliance more than ever before.
+For these reasons, companies are paying more attention to OFAC compliance more than ever before.

 Regardless of what you export to other countries, you need a compliance program that ensures you are compliant in all areas of your business to prevent export violations.